chacheng21/chacheng21/README.md

-### Hi there 👋
+### Sup 👋
-Name: Charles Cheng
+Name: Charles Cheng \n
-University: University of Pennsylvania '24
+University: University of Pennsylvania '24 \n
-Major: NETS (Computer Science)
+Major: NETS (Computer Science) \n
 Interested in tech, sports and much more!

 Contact me by email: chacheng@seas.upenn.edu

 <!--
 **chacheng21/chacheng21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.